apiaframework/apia/doc/endpoints.md

   # Defines some details about this endpoint for documentation
   name 'Update user details'
   description 'Updates a user details with the new information'

-  # Specify that we'll only accept PATCH requests for this endpoint
-  http_method :patch

   # Specify that we'll be returning a 200 status if the endpoint is successful
   http_status 200